ziyzhu/Spectraface/README.md

 ## About

-Achieving state-of-the-art thermal face recognition accuracy with a very simple algorithm using pretrained vggface2 and Eigenface (less than 500 lines of code including optional training script).
+Achieving state-of-the-art thermal face recognition accuracy with a very simple algorithm using Inception Resnet V1 (pretrained with vggface2) and Eigenface (less than 500 lines of code including optional training script).

 Baseline: https://arxiv.org/pdf/1712.02514.pdf